Salt vs. Salt-Free Water Softeners: Which Is Best?

 Soft water systems soften hard water, which often contains high levels of magnesium and calcium.
-So, if you notice that there are stains or watermarks on your sinks and clothes, then your water is hard.
+So, if you notice stains or watermarks on your sinks and clothes, your water is hard.
 Hard water contains high levels of calcium and magnesium.
 A water softener offers better water quality.

 Also, water softeners help increase the lifespan of the plumbing and appliances that function with water.
-Since hard water affects everything it comes across, water softening will also help make your water useable.
+Since hard water affects everything it comes across, water softening will also help your water usage.

-Salt-water softeners turn “hard” water to "soft” water.
-It removes hard minerals from water through ion exchange, thereby ridding the water of hardness minerals, which makes soap challenging to lather.
+Salt-water softeners turn “hard” water into “soft” water.
+It removes hard minerals from water through ion exchange, ridding the water of hardness minerals, and making soap challenging to lather.

 So, ion exchange usually speaks of the water purification process using polymer resin, which discharges sodium particles in return for hard minerals.
 High-level hard water requires the use of salt softeners.